oxkitsune/DL2/blogpost.md

 After all the features from all resolutions have been combined, the resulting features are fed into a 1x1x1 convolutional layer followed by a softmax activation function to generate the final dose prediction.

 ## Training
+The dataset provided by <a href="#7">[7]</a> was mirrored to [Hugging Face](https://huggingface.co/datasets/oxkitsune/open-kbp) in order to take advantage of the `datasets` library.
+Using this library the data preprocessing is fully parallelized, and cached for efficient loading during training.
+Using PyTorch's `DataParallel` module, the model is trained in parallel using multiple GPUs.
+Each GPU does a forward pass on a subset of the batch, storing the gradients.
+Once the entire batch is complete, the gradients are collected on a single GPU for a backward pass.
-Training has been setup using hugging face such that data preprocessing is fully parallelized.
-During training use was made of the PyTorch `DataParallel` module in order to train in parallel on multiple GPUs.
-Each model has been trained for 300 epochs using NVIDIA A1000 GPUs with a batch size of 4 and a learning rate of $4 \times 10^{-4}$.
+Each model has been trained for 300 epochs using a batch size of 4 on NVIDIA A100 GPUs boasting 40Gb of memory each.
+The learning rate is scheduled using the CosineAnnealingLR scheduler <a href="#23">[23]</a> and a max learning rate of $1 \times 10^{-4}$, to match the original work.

 <!-- Introduction to contributions -->
 # Physics-based extensions to UNETR